 What advice would you give your younger self?
 Care less about what other people think – the fear of judgment and failure is the biggest barrier to success.

-What is the #1 piece of advice would you give to someone who’s aspiring to run a web-based business and be a Wild Web Woman?
+What is the #1 piece of advice would you give to women who are aspiring to run a business and become Wild Web Women?
 If you’re going to do it, do it properly, don’t half-ass it.
 If you don’t believe in what you do, why should a customer believe in you?
 Nothing happens overnight, so stick with it.